mecxist/LIL_OS/docs/INSTALLATION.md

-# Installation

 ## Getting Started (Using Terminal Commands)

-**Manual installation instructions are provided inline with Liberatory Intelligence principles** — we believe in empowering developers with the knowledge and skills to work autonomously in their development environments.
+**Manual installation instructions are provided inline with Liberatory Intelligence principles.** We believe in empowering developers with the knowledge and skills to work autonomously in their development environments.
 These step-by-step terminal instructions help you learn fundamental skills while setting up LIL OS.

 **Not quite ready to do things manually yet, or want to get a feel for working within GitHub?** We understand!
 Read the [User Guide](USER_GUIDE.md) which includes chat prompts you can use with your AI assistant to get guided help through the setup process.